 Obviously, a business wants and gets a different type of 'best VoIP' compared to a residential customer.
 In the same light, a multinational corporation needs a different type of best VoIP compared to a mom-and-pop restaurant.

-VoIP offers a quality product at a price you can afford
+VoIP offers a quality product at a price you can afford, typically much less than a traditional phone service.

 The best business VoIP providers cost an average of around $20 a month for unlimited calling, while the best residential VoIP providers cost an average of around $10 a month for unlimited calling.
 If you're only looking at price (which isn't recommended), it seems like a residential VoIP provider is the best deal for business and residential use, right?
 Contrary to popular belief, that is an entirely misleading conception.
 While residential VoIP plans are cheaper, they don't offer you the business-focused features and scalability that business VoIP plans provide their users.